Frequently Asked Questions

 What is an appointment like?

-A first appointment can last 30 minutes to 2 hours depending on complexity of the case and treatment models chosen.
-Time is spent inquiring of physical, mental, and/or emotional aspects of health and performing any necessary physical exam or lab testing in order to create an individualized plan for the client.
-A follow-up visit typically lasts 15-60 minutes depending on the case and therapy.
+A first appointment can last up to one hour depending on the complexity of the case and treatment models chosen.
+Time is spent inquiring about your physical, mental, and/or emotional aspects of health and recommending any needed lab testing in order to create an individualized plan for you.
+A follow-up appointment typically lasts up to 30 minutes depending on the case and therapy.

 If I am undergoing treatment from an allopathic (conventional) healthcare practitioner, can I still see a naturopathic doctor or chiropractor and visa-versa?